uccser/cs-field-guide/docs/author/chapters_quick_start.rst

 The last folder is the ``structure`` folder.
 This is used to describe how the chapters and sections are laid out and ordered.

-Here is a diagram of the full chapter structure we will be creating:
+Here is a diagram of the directory structure at the end of this quick start:

 .. raw:: html
   :file: ../_static/html_snippets/chapters_directory_structure.html